 Anthropogenic stress

 Stress indices are useful for evaluating anthropogenic landscape drivers that structure aquatic responses.
-Natural resource managers can use stress indices and metrics to assess how anthropogenic processes are impacting aquatic responses and can utilize this information to cite restoration projects in order to maximize efficiency.
+Natural resource managers can use stress indices and metrics to assess how anthropogenic processes are impacting aquatic responses and can utilize this information to site restoration projects in order to maximize efficiency.
 Individual stressors were identified by examining BRT model outputs, both the variable influence table and the functional relationship between predictor variables and response variable.
 Any predictor variable significantly affected by anthropogenic disturbance was included as a potential stressor.

 Individual stress metrics were calculated by determining the increase in probability of presence for each catchment when for the statistical effect of that predictor variable was removed.
 A new predictor variable dataset was produced to calculate each individual stressor metric.
 The new predictor dataset contained the same values as the original predictor dataset except for a single anthropogenic variable for which a stress metric was calculated.
 For this variable, the values were all set to reflect “no stress.”
 This provided a hypothetical baseline that represented the removal of all stress from that predictor variable.
 The existing BRT model was then applied to the new hypothetical landscape data to provide an extrapolation of the current model assuming zero stress for that stressor.
 All the stressors used had examples of “no stress” in training dataset used to build the model, which ensures that calculations of stress were not derived by extrapolating the model beyond the range of the data.
 The difference between the current predicted probability of presence and the probability of presence under this “no stress” situation indicated the change that could be attributable to stress.
 This process was repeated for each stressor to generate individual metrics of stress on a potential scale of 0-1.
 Higher stress values indicated a larger change in predicted probability of presence after removing stress, and lower stress values indicated that the catchment was relatively unaffected by removing stress (Table 1).